Channel

 SubscriberRef

-Additionally, note that which executor will execute the subscription callback depends on the specific Channel backend implementation and can only be determined during runtime through configuration.
-Users should not make any assumptions when writing logic code.
-For details, please refer to the corresponding backend documentation.
+Additionally, note that which executor runs the subscription callback depends on the specific Channel backend implementation and can only be determined at runtime through configuration.
+Users should not make any assumptions when writing logical code.
+For detailed information, please refer to the documentation of the corresponding backend.

-Best practice is: If the task in the callback is very lightweight (e.g., just setting a variable), it can be processed directly in the callback; but if the callback task is heavy, it’s better to schedule it to other dedicated task executors for processing.## Context
+Best practice: If the task in the callback is very lightweight, such as just setting a variable, it can be handled directly in the callback; but if the task in the callback is relatively heavy, it is best to schedule it to another executor dedicated to handling tasks.## Context

 Context

-is a data structure in AimRT used for passing contextual information, which supports the following interfaces:
+is a data structure in AimRT used to pass contextual information.
+The interfaces it supports are as follows:

 Reset()->void